 Era II began in the early 90s, when numerous components became electronic, including different types of sensors.
 This is considered the “Middle Age” of electronic components, but the transmission hadn’t become fully computerized yet.

 A great example from this era is the GM 4L60 transmission.
 In the early 90s, this model transitioned to the 4L60E.
 The E model used more electronic components, especially important was the lockup solenoid, and the E designation meant it was electronically controlled.
 This change cannot be understated.
 For 2 generations, hydraulic and mechanic mechanisms led to a transmission shifting.
 For the first time on GM vehicles, a transmission would shift based on an electronic stimulus taking into consideration throttle pressure, speed and load.
 The 4L60E transmission was used from the early 90s through roughly 2010.

 Era III (the last 20 years) is the “The Modern Age” of the transmission.
 The gains made during this period are almost too numerous to list with all the computer systems onboard each vehicle.
 One of the interesting advances includes the OBD2 plugin.
 This little gem allows scanners to be hooked up so they can pull codes from a vehicle.
 Moreover, an OBD2 plugin allows 2-way communication where tooling can be used to program components within the vehicle.

 Other electronic components deliver information on speed, air flow, throttle pressure, range, and pressure to the transmission.
 In addition to these components, there is more intricate software that is registered and programmed according to a vehicle’s VIN.
-This adds another level of complexity and cost to repair certain modern transmissions.
+This adds another level of complexity and cost to new age transmission repair on certain modern transmissions.